Team236/team236.github.io/README.md

-# team236.github.io
+# team236.github.io A 'modern' 236 website
 This is a potential website
-Code by Woody and Mike\
+Code by Woody and Mike
-PLZ DO NOT TOUCH; MY CODE IS KIND OF BAD AND WILL BREAK. - Thanks Woody\
+Be careful if you touch the code; MY CODE IS KIND OF BAD AND WILL BREAK. - Thanks Woody\
-CSS IS BROKEN DO NOT TOUCH.